creativescala/creative-scala/plan.md

     * Concentric circles
     * Chessboard
     * Variant of chessboard with varying size squares (similar to square limit)
-    * Sierpinski triangle
+    * *Challenge Exercise* Sierpinski triangle
-    * Sierpinski triangle w/ colors
+    * *Challenge Exercise* Sierpinski triangle w/ gradient colors
-    * Mutually recursive many shapes
-    * Trees using polar coordinates?
-    * Spirals?
-    * Random circles?

-### Digital Art
-  * Do we have a section on ideas for creating digital art?
-Just some basics?
-Fractals, random art, etc.
-  * A larger project to create something interesting on a particular theme?

 ### Higher-order Methods
   * We can make methods values by following the name of the method with the mighty underscore!